zareenah-murad/DBProject/README.md

-# CS 5330: Social Media Analysis & Experiment Platform
+# CS 5330: Social Media Analysis Database System

 This project is for CS 5330.
 It is a full-stack web application for managing a database of an app that analyzes social media content through structured experiments.
 Users, posts, projects, fields, and analysis results are stored in a MySQL database, and exposed through a Flask REST API.